How to Deploy Next.js Application in Linux Ubuntu Server and Connect to Your Custom Domain

 - Visit

-in your browser. - Your Next.js app should load securely with HTTPS.
+https://yourdomain.comin your browser. - Your Next.js app should load securely with HTTPS.

 - Check Nginx and PM2 status if you encounter issues: